 Teaching Requirements

 All students in the program will be expected to teach during their graduate study as part of their graduate education.
-The number of teaching assistantships will vary based on the department they join although there will be a minimum of 2 teaching assistantships required.
+The number of teaching assistantships will vary based on the department they join although there will be a minimum of 2 teaching assistantships required with at least one in an undergraduate neuroscience course.
 Teaching assistantships will generally take place in years 3 and 4 of graduate work.

 Seminars and Talk Series